jdw1996/jdw1996.github.io/_src/2019-03-08-things-to-see-and-do-in-nyc.md

 ### Jersey City

 * __Exchange Place Food Trucks__: While there are food trucks all around Manhattan, they can be a bit harder to find in the rest of the area.
 In Jersey City they congregate on the waterfront near Exchange Place.
 Enjoy some cheap Indian food with a great view of the Downtown skyline.
+There's also a 9/11 Memorial, including a beam from the Twin Towers, worth seeing just south of where the food trucks usually are.
 * __Roman Nose__: An authentic Italian restaurant on the Newark Avenue pedestrian mall.
 The street is permanently closed and often fills up with vendors and tables for local restaurants.

 ### Multiple Boroughs